 Another example is that you will probably be tested by your hierarchy at first.
 Your superiors might ask you to do a task that is much below your expertise, like rewriting a file as it would be much simpler to photocopy it.
 They will do that, not in order to test your skills, but your ability to follow orders.
 That’s why we mentioned not taking initiatives until you feel totally comfortable with your superiors.

-Note also that in Japan, although it might be difficult to find a job, it is also rare to be fired.
+Note also that in Japan, although it might be difficult to find a job in Japan, it is also rare to be fired.
 Indeed, your superiors will rather downgrade you, sometimes down to washing the toilet, than firing you.
 In this case, it will be your choice to leave if you are not satisfied with it.
 But always remember that determination is a key point at this stage.
 It can also be a test to pass before rising again in the company.